 "The goal with the intranet is that people should be able to find everything they need.
 We publish updates on processes and regulatory documents as well as information from suppliers, operational information and much more.
 It may not be the most fun information or content, though it is important that it exists.
 However, other types of content run a risk getting lost in the shuffle.
 With Ambea For Me, we can select things that we want to make sure get attention to help build culture and create a sense of pride.
 That type of content can stay there for a longer period."

-Extra Communication Efforts Due to The Coronavirus
+Extra Communication Efforts

 "The situation with the coronavirus has made it even more critical that we really bring all our employees together, so everyone feels they’re informed and know what's going on.
 On the intranet, we’ve created an entire section of information about the virus outbreak, which we update daily.
 At the same time, we use Benify's communication tools to reach out with a 'simpler' message.
 It's easy to put up short films in Ambea For Me, for example, about the importance of washing your hands properly.
 Of course, our employees knew that it was important before, but it's always good to remind people," says Filip Carlsson.

-He also emphasizes that communication about the coronavirus is not just about routines and protective measures:
+Communication, however, is not just about routines and protective measures:

 "Recently, we posted a video in Ambea For Me, where the neighbors of one of our elderly residents applauded our employees.
 We also have a daily activity for people with cognitive disabilities, where they manufacture visors for medical care.
 These are great examples that we want to highlight internally to create a sense of pride and togetherness."